 If you have the time in Waterford explore The Copper Coast

 Take the family on a self-guided tour from Tramore to Dungarvan along The Copper Coast and you’ll discover the deserted coves and rugged cliffs of this UNESCO Geopark.
 Pick your way along the coastline and stop off at viewpoints to snap some unbeatable family photos.

-A family holiday in Waterford is full of gorgeous beaches, captivating history, and classic seaside favourites.
+There's so many great things to do in Waterford with kids, the gorgeous beaches, captivating history, and classic seaside favourites are just the beginning.
 Visit our Waterford destination page for lots of information on visitor attractions and fun experiences to entertain people of all ages.